Controlled Corporate Groups

 |Corporation 1||Corporation 2||Identical Ownership|

-As can be seen in the above table, the shareholders own more than 80% of both corporations and their identical ownership is also greater than 50%.
+As can be seen in the above table, the shareholders own more than 80% of both corporations and their identical ownership also exceeds 50%.
 Therefore, the corporations form a brother-sister group.
 The above assumes that the shareholders are unrelated, otherwise constructive ownership rules would apply, listed in IRC §1563(e), that attribute ownership in the following cases:

 - any person who owns an option that gives the holder the right to buy the stock;